leaysgur/cfw-bindings-wrangler-bridge/README.md

 await worker.stop();
 ```

-This is Node.js only option since `wrangler` package depends on Node.js but maybe handy for some cases.
+This is Node.js only option since `wrangler` package depends on Node.js but may be handy for some cases.

-It requires async style APIs and dev worker should be managed by yourself.
+It requires asynchronous style APIs for setup and dev worker should be managed by yourself.

 ## Advanced usage